mixu/nplay/readme.md

 # Nplay

-Node frontend for mpg321 / mpg123 with Winamp key bindings.
+Node frontend for mpg321 / mpg123 / mplayer with Winamp key bindings.

+You need to install:
+- mpg123 (e.g. aptitude install mpg123).
+- optional: mplayer (e.g. aptitude install mplayer).

+mpg123 is used to playback mp3 files, mplayer for other files (m4a, wav).

 Can play mp3 files from the console.